hzwei92/mindscape/README.md

 The Arrow Protocol seeks to enable the composition of data into modular trees, called subgraphs, that are local views of a global graph.

-The key innovation of the Arrow Protocol is the usage of Arrows instead of embedded URIs to link information together.
+The key innovation of the Arrow Protocol is the usage of Arrows instead of embedded URIs as the main way to link information together.

-An Arrow is essentially a row or object with the structure (id_URI, source_URI, target_URI).
+An Arrow is essentially a row or object with the structure (id_URI, source_URI, target_URI, data).

 source_URI and target_URI can be set to NULL or to id_URI to implement a post.

 otherwise, source_URI !== target_URI, and the Arrow functions as a link.

-Using Arrows as links has a few advantages over embedded URIs
+Using Arrows as links has a few advantages over using embedded URIs, aka hyperlinks, to structure a graph.

 1. Modularity.
 We can update the linkage between posts without modifying the posts.
 2. Bidrectional travel.
 If we index the Arrows by source_URI and target_URI, we can query for links in either direction.
 3. Intra-arrow metadata.
-Since each arrow is its own row/object, it can be extended with additional data, e.g. authorID, upVotes, etc.
+Since each arrow is its own row/object, the schema can be extended with additional data, e.g. authorID, upVotes, etc.
 4. Extra-arrow metadata.
-Since each arrow is has its own URI, we can attach Arrows to it to extend the metadata arbitrarily.
+Since each arrow is has its own URI, we can attach Arrows to it to attach arbitrary metadata to it.

+Furthermore, Arrows are compatible with the continued usage of hyperlinks.

 Twigs are an additional data type used to define the layout of a subgraph.